Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Introduction

-To address this issue, we propose an enhanced Synaptic Intelligence (SI)-based CFL approach with synergistic regularization named FedSSI.
+To address this issue, we propose the Synergistic Synaptic Intelligence for the continual Federated Learning (FedSSI).
 Specifically, in FedSSI, each client will calculate the surrogate loss for previous tasks based not only on information from the local dataset but also on its correlation to the global dataset.
 We introduce a personalized surrogate model (PSM) for each client, which incorporates global knowledge into local caching so that the surrogate loss reflects both local and global understandings of the data.
 The SI algorithm is then employed to mitigate catastrophic forgetting, with each client training the local model using both the new task loss and the PSM.
 Through extensive experiments on various datasets and two types of incremental tasks (Class-IL and Domain-IL), we demonstrate that FedSSI significantly improves model accuracy compared to state-of-the-art approaches.
-The major contributions of this paper are summarized as follows:

-\begin{itemize} \item We provide an in-depth analysis of regularization-based CFL, identifying that existing methods primarily rely on data rehearsal or massive computational overhead, which poses significant challenges where resources are constrained and data privacy must be maintained. \item We improve regularization techniques to address catastrophic forgetting and data heterogeneity in CFL.
-We propose FedSSI, a simple and efficient method that regulates model updates with both local and global information about data heterogeneity. \item We conduct extensive experiments on various datasets and different CFL task scenarios.
-Experimental results show that our proposed model outperforms state-of-the-art methods by up to 11.52\% in terms of final accuracy on different tasks. \end{itemize}
+Our major contributions are: \begin{itemize} \item We provide an in-depth analysis of regularization-based CFL, identifying that despite existing methods, especially SI, being effective on homogeneous data, they cannot guarantee performance on heterogeneous data distributions which are common in FL. \item We propose FedSSI, a simple yet effective method that tailors SI for the CFL.
+Specifically, FedSSI regulates model updates with both local and global information about data heterogeneity. \item We conduct extensive experiments on various datasets and different CFL task scenarios.
+Experimental results show that our proposed model outperforms state-of-the-art methods by up to {12.47\%} in terms of final accuracy on different tasks. \end{itemize}